automerge/automerge-classic/README.md

   work to be done before it's suitable for more ambitious apps.
 * Small number of collaborators: Automerge is designed for small-group collaborations.
-While there is no hard limit on the number of devices that can update a document, performance will degrade if you beyond, say, 100 devices or so.
+While there is no hard limit on the number of devices that can update a document, performance will degrade if you go beyond, say, 100 devices or so.
 * ...and more, see the [open issues](https://github.com/automerge/automerge/issues).